Philip-Bachman/amdim-public/README.md

 ## Self-Supervised Training

-You should be able to get some good results on ImageNet if you have access to 4 Volta GPUs with:
+You should be able to get some good results on ImageNet if you have access to 4 Tesla V100 GPUs with:
 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 python train.py \
   --ndf 192 \